 Nuclear localization signal of EGFR reflects the macro-environmental factors for prostate cancer in evolution

 To further examine the role of NLS of EGFR in the development of cancer, we investigated animals' tendency to develop prostate cancer.
 It is known that only mammals have the prostate organ.
 As shown in Figure 1 and 3, NLS of EGFR reflects the prostate organ formation during evolution.
 Although there are variations in NLS, 100% conserved NLS are found in majority of species having prostates.

 Coffey proposed that among mammals, human and dog develop prostate cancer due to the consumption of meat (34) (Fig.2).
 It is well known that blood serum contains EGF.
-Thus raw meat eater or carnivore animals may have more chances to evolve cancer because if EGF/EGFR signaling activates cancer through bloody raw meat eating, herbivore animals may have low chances to get cancer (Fig.2).
+Thus, raw meat eater or carnivore animals may have higher chances to evolve cancer because if EGF/EGFR signaling activates cancer through bloody raw meat eating, herbivore animals may have low chances to get cancer (Fig.2).
 Moreover, consumption of green tea, isoflavones, lycopenes, and cruciferous vegetables can reduce the chances of prostate cancer (35).
 Plant phenolics, including curcumin, genistein and catechins, are known as potential inhibitors of cancer (36).
 For example, curcumin inhibits EGFR activity and EGF expression, thus decreases the invasiveness of cancer (37).
-To conclude, the diet diversity of plant foods and meat most likely has the effect on prostate cancer evolution through reflection of NLS evolution and cooperation with environmental factors.
+To conclude, the diet diversity of plant foods and meat most likely has the effect on prostate cancer evolution through the reflection of NLS evolution and cooperation with environmental factors.

 Nuclear EGFR correlates to advanced prostate cancer